FireRat666/shorter/README.md

     *   **Two-Factor Authentication (2FA)**: Secure the admin account with Time-based One-Time Passwords (TOTP) from an authenticator app.
     *   **Link Management**: A paginated and searchable interface to view, edit, and perform bulk deletions of links for each domain.
     *   **API Key Management**: A paginated and searchable interface to create, manage, and delete API keys with descriptions.
+    *   **Abuse Report Management**: A paginated and searchable interface to review, manage, and delete user-submitted abuse reports.
 *   **Advanced Analytics**: A dedicated statistics page provides a comprehensive overview of site activity.
 All sections load on-demand for a fast user experience and feature:
     *   Overall site-wide totals for active links and clicks.
     *   Recent activity (links created, expired, clicks) over various timeframes.